You are likely to experience a number of complications in your breastfeeding journey. Many of these are going to cause you a lot of pain.

 Treatment Of Clogged Milk Ducts

-A clogged milk duct that has not developed into mastitis can usually be cured at home through natural methods including:
+A clogged milk duct that has not developed into mastitis can usually be cured at home through the following natural process:

 - Emptying the breast